Select Page

 1. Historical Background

-The foundations of East Berlin communism were laid during the aftermath of World War II.
-After the war, Germany was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, Great Britain, and France.
-The Soviet Union occupied the eastern part of Berlin, establishing a socialist regime that aligned with communist ideology.
+After World War II, the foundations of East Berlin communism were laid.
+After the war, Germany was divided into four occupation zones controlled by the Allied powers: the Soviet Union, the United States, Great Britain, and France.
+This part of Berlin was occupied by the Soviet Union, which put into place a socialist regime modelled on communist ideology.

 2.